Computing leaky modes of optical fibers using a FEAST algorithm for polynomial eigenproblems: A FEAST algorithm for polynomial eigenproblems

-When these values are substituted in~\eqref{eq:SN}, we obtain a quadrature approximation of $S$.
-By estimating the separation between wanted and unwanted eigenvalues after the spectral mapping by $S_N$, it is possible to estimate the rate of convergence of the iteration~\eqref{eq:5} (see e.g., \cite[Example~2.2]{GopalGrubiOvall20a} or~\cite{GuttePolizTang15}).
+By estimating the separation between wanted and unwanted eigenvalues after the spectral mapping by $S_N$, it is possible to estimate the rate of convergence of the subspace iteration~\eqref{eq:5} while employing this quadrature (see e.g., \cite[Example~2.2]{GopalGrubiOvall20a} or~\cite{GuttePolizTang15}).

 We will also use elliptical contours later.
 Letting $\gamma>0, \rho>1, y \in \C$, we restrict ourselves to Bernstein ellipses $\Gamma = \{y + \gamma e^{\ii \theta}\rho /(\rho+\rho^{-1}) + \gamma e^{-\ii \theta} \rho^{-1}/(\rho+\rho^{-1}): 0\le \theta < 2 \pi\}$ aligned with the coordinate axes.
 We again use an $N$~point uniform trapezoidal rule, shifting the ellipse parametrization $\theta$ by $\phi = \pi/N$.
 Simple computations then lead to the formulas